images 1 1

 ASIN Brand Defense Ads

-ASIN brand defense is simply setting up sponsored product ASIN targeting campaigns and putting your own ASINs as the targets.
+ASIN brand defense is simply setting up sponsored product ASIN targeting campaigns and putting your ASINs as the targets.

 8. Asymmetric ASINs

-Asymmetric ASINs are the first thing I look for in any account.
-If you’re wondering what they are, they’re a high-revenue ASIN that contributes a much larger % of total sales than total spend.
+If you’re wondering what they are, they’re high-revenue ASINs that contribute a larger % of total sales than total spend.

 This means two things: